django-cms/django-cms/docs/advanced/cli.rst

 ******************
-Moderator commands
+Moderation commands
 ******************

 ``cms moderator``
 =================

-If you turn :setting:`CMS_MODERATOR` to ``True`` on an existing project, you should use the ``cms moderator on`` command to make the required changes in the database, otherwise you will have problems with invisible pages.
+If you migrate from an earlier version, you should use the ``cms moderator on`` command to ensure that your published pages are up to date, whether or not you used moderation in the past.

 .. warning::